thejunghare/Golang/OOP(Java)/README.md

 FOR JAVA
 Another way to achieve abstraction in Java, is with interfaces.
-An interface is a completely "abstract class"
+An interface is a completely "abstract class".